Examlex

 Marginal Cost

-The expenditure resulting from the creation of an additional unit of a product or service.
+The increase in total cost that arises from producing one additional unit of a good or service.

 Q76: Simulation models can be classified as continuous